Germany: Market overview

 - neuro-degenerative diseases and allergies

 MEDICA, the world’s leading medical technology trade fair, is a great opportunity for Canadian companies to show their capabilities in this sector.

 Germany will require strategic raw materials and R&D cooperation in the mining sector.
 This provides substantial opportunities for Canadian companies with world-renowned expertise in mining.

 Themes, including the Arctic and mining permeate the ocean technologies sector.
 Opportunities exist for increased technological cooperation and new business in marine industries, the latter being connected to the National Shipbuilding Procurement Strategy (NSPS).

-For more information on trade and investment opportunities in Germany, contact your Trade Commissioner in Berlin, Germany.
+Get help with export advice and guidance to help you achieve your international business goals.
+For more information on trade and investment opportunities in Germany, contact the trade team in Germany.

 - Date Modified: